Episode 2 – Crocodilians Past and Present

 Please feel free to contact us with comments, questions, or topic suggestions, and to rate and review us on iTunes!

-2 thoughts on “Episode 2 – Crocodilians Past and Present
+3 responses to “Episode 2 – Crocodilians Past and Present”

 I was recently recommended this podcast and I love it so far!
 I’m looking forward to listening through the backlog while working on art.
 Honestly, I was sold when you said Happy Birthday to Mewtwo, haha.
 Thanks for mentioning Simosuchus in this episode- what a cutie!